The Best Credit Cards of 2015

 After the intro period ends, you'll get a regular rate between 12.99% and 22.99%.
 This card is also a bit forgiving if you make a late payment.
 There are no late fees or penalty fees.

 Bonus pick: If you're sure you can pay your debt off in 15 months, take a look at the Chase Slate credit card.
 With this card, you don't have to pay the balance transfer fee if you make the transfer with 60 days.

-Best Airline-Branded Credit Card: Southwest Airlines Rapid Rewards® Plus Credit Card — Free Flight
+Best Airline-Branded Credit Card: Southwest Airlines Rapid Rewards® Premier Credit Card — Free Flight

 Any credit card with a free flight gets my attention.
-With the Southwest Airlines Rapid Rewards® Premier Credit Card, you can earn 25,000 bonus points when you spend $1,000 within the first three months, which equals $400 on a “Wanna Get Away?” fare.
-Okay, that’s just plain awesome.
+With the Southwest Airlines Rapid Rewards® Premier Credit Card, you can earn 25,000 bonus points when you spend $1,000 within the first three months, which equals a little more than $350 on a "Wanna Get Away?" fare.
+Okay, that's just plain awesome.
 Earn enough points and you also get a Companion Pass good for one whole year.

 Best Secured Credit Card: Capital One® Secured Mastercard®

 This category has several good choices (see our full list of best secured credit cards), but my pick is the Capital One® Secured MasterCard®.
 Depending on your creditworthiness, your minimum security deposit will get you a $200 credit line.
 Deposit more to increase your line.
 You can even pay your security deposit over the first 80 days of being approved.
 You may also get a credit line increase through responsible use, with no additional deposit required.
 There is no annual fee.

 Click here to apply for the Capital One® Secured MasterCard® today!